- Lonjevity Team

 Unlimited amount of daily Fiberflour Bread, chapatis, pizza, flat bread, cookies, pastry, etc.

-Skipping breakfast till midday gives 15 hours of fasting and is surprisingly easy to do if you're not hungry.·
+Skipping breakfast till midday gives around 15 hours of fasting and is surprisingly easy to do if you're not hungry.·

 Gradually extend periods of fasting, one meal a day, or any other intermittent fasting plan e.g. 5 and 2.